 I climbed down from the carriage and was completely absorbed in taking photos until one of the herdsmen rode up to caution me.
 Lowering the camera, I turned around and found myself face-to-face with the biggest bull cow I’d ever seen.
 His unblinking eyeball stared at me with a crazed expression.
 A foot above me, his sharply pointed horns spanned five feet.
 With one toss of his head he could easily have impaled me.
 I backed away slowly, thankful for the herdsman’s watchfulness.

 Herdsman have always been chosen with care, as the owners trusted them with their livestock in the spring and expected to get them back in the fall, fat and in ever greater numbers.
 There was a distinct hierarchy among them, with the chiefs of the horse and cattle herds being the most influential.
-Being a herdsman demanded a certain way of life and they were expected to obey the rules without exception.
-They stayed out with their animals for weeks at a time, constantly vigilant against attacks by wolves and thieves, against which they were expected to protect the livestock even if it cost them their lives.
+Being a herdsman demanded a certain way of life.
+The herdsmen were expected to obey the rules without exception.
+They stayed out with their animals for weeks at a time, ever vigilant against attacks by wolves and thieves, against which they were expected to protect the livestock even if it cost them their lives.
 They smeared their shirts with hog’s lard and bacon fat and wore them for an entire summer without washing as a protection against wild creatures.
 Fortunately, my rescuing herdsman was not smeared in pig’s lard.
 His bright blue puffed-sleeve shirt, ankle-length blue pleated skirt, black button-down vest, and feathered hat were freshly laundered and crisply ironed.

 Hortobágy, Hungary’s first and largest National Park, became a UNESCO World Heritage Site in 1999.
 In part, UNESCO’s decision was based on the fact that, “The Hungarian Puszta is an exceptional surviving example of a cultural landscape constituted by a pastoral society.”
 The culture has survived intact, however many of the indigenous animal species that once roamed freely in the Puszta have long since disappeared.
 Some are extinct, including the cattle-like aurochs, which had disappeared by the beginning of the 17th century.
 Others are rare or listed as endangered.
 Happily, Hortobagy Wild Animal Park allows visitors to see species that were indigenous in ancient times but are no longer present in the park.
 A species of cattle that historically interbred with the aurochs carries the outward appearance of the ancient aurochs, allowing us to see how they might have looked.
 White Pelicans, White Horses, and White Storks all have homes in the park, as do Wolves, Red Fox, Wildcats, and Vultures.